appunni/argocd-practice/04-register-cluster/README.md

 We will use the **Service Account Token** method, which is the standard best practice for connecting clusters in Kubernetes.

+### Why not use `argocd cluster add`?

+In a typical environment, you might use the imperative `argocd cluster add` command.
+However, in a local `k3d` setup, this command fails because of networking differences:
+1. Your host machine sees the cluster at `localhost` (or `0.0.0.0`).
+2. The Argo CD container (running inside Docker) needs to reach the cluster at its internal Docker hostname (`k3d-argo-managed-serverlb`).

+The CLI command automatically picks up the `localhost` address from your kubeconfig, which causes Argo CD to try connecting to itself.
+While we could hack the kubeconfig to fix this, using a **declarative Kubernetes Secret** is cleaner, more robust, and follows GitOps best practices.

 ## 1. The Strategy

 1. Create a `ServiceAccount` (`argocd-manager`) on the **Managed** cluster with `cluster-admin` privileges.